 You may have to pay back overpaid unemployment benefits if your state UI agency believes that you received too much unemployment assistance, even if you met the initial eligibility requirements for UI benefits.
 This ruling to pay back overpaid UI benefits can be determined in a number of ways.
 For example, your employer may have filed a protest, someone may have reported a tip to a fraud hotline, your claim may have been audited or you may have reported your own ineligibility.

 Laws regarding senior repayment of overissued unemployment insurance vary from state to state.
 Typically, your state unemployment insurance program will classify a UI overpayment in one of two ways: fraud and non-fraud.
 A fraudulent UI overpayment may occur when you willingly misrepresent or conceal information when filing a claim to receive benefits.
 A fraud UI overpayment is considered a criminal offense and may result in a penalty.
 A non-fraud unemployment insurance overpayment occurs when you receive an overpayment because of an error that was no fault of your own.
 In some states, you may not receive a penalty or be responsible for repaying a non-fraud overpayment.
-You can learn more about overpaid unemployment benefits by downloading our comprehensive guide.
+You can learn more about overpaid unemployment benefits by downloading our free guide.

-Consequences for Failing to Repay Overissued Unemployment Insurance Benefits
+Learn Consequences for Failing to Repay Overissued Unemployment Insurance Benefits

-If you do not pay overpaid unemployment insurance benefits, the consequences for seniors may vary depending on your state.
+If you do not repay overpaid unemployment insurance benefits, the consequences for seniors may vary depending on your state.
 For example, if you fail to pay back overpaid unemployment benefits, you may face some or any of the following consequences:

-- The state UI agency may withhold a portion of your benefits repay the overpaid funds if you file for unemployment benefits at a later date
+- The state UI agency may withhold a portion of your benefits to repay the overpaid funds if you file for unemployment benefits at a later date

 - You may need to use state income like tax refunds, lottery winnings, or other money owed to you by the state to pay back the overpaid benefits